biyichen/Caret_Project/README.md

 #### Active       61       13
 #### Inactive     12       45

+#### The classifier made a total of 131 predictions (e.g., 131 patients were being tested for the presence of that Multidrug resistance reversal agent).
+Out of those 131 cases, the classifier predicted "active" 73 times, and "inactive" 58 times.
+In reality, 74 patients in the sample have the Multidrug resistance reversal agent, and 57 patients do not.
+#### Accuracy: Overall, how often is the classifier correct?
+(TP+TN)/total = (45+61)/131 = 0.809
+#### Misclassification Rate(Error Rate):0.191
+#### Precision: When it predicts inactive, how often is it correct?
+0.776
+#### Prevalence: How often does the inactive condition actually occur in our sample?
+57/131 = 0.435
 #### Use another model (treebagg method)
 ```
 gbmFit2 <- train(trainx, trainy, method="treebag", trControl=fitControl)